1kalina/college-second-year-works/README.md

 # College-second-year-projects
+I have a list from my college detailing all the assignments that students need to complete by the end of their second year.
+I want to make all of them

+I will also add the apps for resolving mathematical tasks that we have ever received

 ## Navigation
 All folders named after the app contain an `.exe` file or another executable file for running the application, as well as a separate folder for the code

 ## List of Apps
 1.  Розробка гри “Змійка”